 It is in the same line of reasoning that carbon filters should always be placed after mechanical filters, else the particles will quickly coat the surfaces of the carbon, rendering it useless.
 Also, for a given amount of carbon, smaller granules perform their intended tasks better since more surface area is available.
 However, breaking up big chunks of activated carbon will not improve the chemical adsorption abilities since the newly exposed surfaces are not yet activated.

-We have come to the end of this lengthy discussion on filtration.
+on filtration.
 If you are game for more, drop in to Watery Games.